jlie10/SelfSacrifice/README.md

 <!-- markdown-toc end -->

+## How to launch

+In order to launch, you need to (pull and) go to the `Evolife` folder.
+If you are on Linux or Unix, launch `first.py` from that folder the first time you use Evolife, then go to the `Other/SelfSacrifice` folder.
+From there, type `./starter` in a terminal, to open Evolife's configuration editor.

+On Windows, you don't need to do `first.py`; the editor is launched using `Starter.bat`.

+From the configuration editor, you can load two .evo configuration files, which contain the parameters of the two scenarios implemented under: `SelfSacrifice_v0.evo` ('Base') and `SelfSacrifice.evo` ('Actual').
+These configuration files, as well as their corresponding scripts are replicated directly at the root of the repository.

+Once one is loaded, the corresponding scenario is initiated by clicking on `Run`.
+This opens a windown display from where, by default, you can view the average value of genes in a population over time (normalized to 100), as well as the the actual value of the binary vectors representing genes in the population (by clicking on `Genome`).

+You can also launch other Evolife functionalities, by going to the correct location and launching the configuration editor.

 ## Evolife

 Evolife has been developed by Jean-Louis Dessalles in order to study various evolutionary phenomena.
 It is written in Python, and can be downloaded [here](https://evolife.telecom-paristech.fr/Evolife.zip).